-This Is How Cops Trick Dark Web Drug Dealers Into Unmasking Themselves
+This Is How Cops Trick Dark-Web Criminals Into Unmasking Themselves

 It’s not clear how many Hansa drug dealers downloaded the file.
 Although Politie’s FAQ on the Hansa takedown doesn’t mention this Excel file, it does say, “Information about individuals from other countries has been shared with the appropriate agencies through Europol.
 It’s up to these agencies what they will do with the information.”

-Not much information is available about the server which the Hansa file reaches out to.
-It is based in France and belongs to popular web hosting company OVH, according to online records.
+Not much information is available about the server that the Hansa file reaches out to.
+It is based in France and belongs to popular web-hosting company OVH, according to online records.
 When connecting to the server at the time of writing, it just displays a generic error message.
 But according to one of the Reddit posts, in July the IP address pointed to a page identical to Hansa.

 “That is further suggesting that it was part of a deanonymization scheme,” Nicholas Weaver, a senior researcher at the International Computer Science Institute at UC Berkeley, told The Daily Beast in an email.

-Comments from European officials also indicate this suspicious Excel file may be connected to a law enforcement operation.
+Comments from European officials also indicate this suspicious Excel file may be connected to a law-enforcement operation.
 In a previous interview with this reporter, Rob Wainwright, the head of Europol, implied that some sort of tool was used to identify Hansa users.
 And Petra Haandrikman, the leader of the Dutch unit that infiltrated Hansa, told security journalist Brian Krebs, “We did use some technical tricks to find out who people are.”

-This all sounds similar to the way law enforcement agencies have unmasked other suspects who use Tor.
-Australian cops sent child pornography suspects a video that connected to a server the police controlled.
+This all sounds similar to the way law-enforcement agencies have unmasked other suspects who use Tor.
+Australian cops sent child-pornography suspects a video that connected to a server the police controlled.
 And the FBI has repeatedly done something similar with poisoned files.
 Earlier this month prosecutors announced charges against an alleged extortionist; the FBI added code to a video that surreptitiously phoned home to a government-run computer.

 A spokesperson for Europol told The Daily Beast in an email “we are not willing to comment on operational matters like this.”
 Politie, the Dutch police, did not respond to multiple requests for comment sent over the last week.